BEST WINTER DESTINATIONS IN USA

 How to Get There: Fly into McCarran International Airport, then take a taxi or rental car to your hotel.

-Winter is a great time to travel with family, and Breckenridge, Colorado is one of the best family destinations in winter – especially if your family loves to ski.
+Winter is a great time to travel with family, and Breckenridge, Colorado is one of the best family destinations in winter in the US– especially if your family loves to ski.

 Here you’ll find ski resorts that offer a variety of slopes, from beginner to intermediate to expert.
 The Breckenridge Ski Resort is one of the most popular, with over 150 trails to follow and 2,200 acres for you to ski.